neura-sx/graphene-book/part1/faqs-cli.md

 rpc-endpoint = 127.0.0.1:8090
 ```

-* alternatively you can leave the `config.ini` untouched and run the witness node with the `rpc-endpoint` defined, e.g.:
+* alternatively you can leave the `config.ini` untouched and run the witness node with the `rpc-endpoint` parameter defined, e.g.:
 ```
 witness_node --rpc-endpoint 127.0.0.1:8090
 ```